Planning to climb Kilimanjaro

 You must have adequate travel and medical insurance to cover all your holiday activities including climbing Mt Kilimanjaro and emergency repatriation to your home country.

 Being a wilderness destination, medical infrastructure in major centers is remote from many locations visited.
 Therefore cover for medical evacuation by an East Africa based scheme is included in case of a medical emergency.
 This is especially relevant to those climbing Kilimanjaro.
 Government provision of emergency medical response does not exist in Tanzania and so is carried out by specialist private local medical operators.
 While international medical insurance is essential it must be combined with a scheme provided by a locally based medical evacuation operator in order to prevent delay in mobilizing effective local emergency response.
-We include AMREF - Flying Doctors for emergency air rescue on all climb and safari prices.
+Please consider including AMREF - Flying Doctors for emergency air rescue on all climb and safari prices (US$25 per person).

 Before the climb: